C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 ## Honest limitations

 - **Boost is per process (tree), not per tab/stream.** Boosting a browser boosts all of its tabs; Windows groups them into one audio session set.
-- **Default output device only.** The boosted copy plays to the default device.
-If you switch output devices mid-boost, the booster stops safely - press Start again.
+- **The boosted copy plays on the default output.** Apps are ducked on every active output - the capture is not tied to one - but the louder copy always comes out of the default device, so boosting an app you route to headphones moves its sound to the default output while boosted.
+If the default output changes mid-boost, the booster stops safely - press Start again.
+- **If the audio output stops responding** (device removed, taken over in exclusive mode), the boost stops itself after about 2 seconds and says why, instead of leaving the app ducked and silent.
 - **System sounds as their own target are best-effort.** The Volume Mixer entry has process id 0; there is no supported API to capture that session alone.
 The checkbox tries anyway.
 If Windows refuses, use **Boost all audio on this device**, which includes system sounds because it captures everything except the booster.
-- **Boost all audio ducks every session** on the default device, not only the apps you had checked.
+- **Boost all audio ducks every session** on every active output, not only the apps you had checked.
 New apps that start making sound are ducked too, until you stop.
+- **Boost all audio never runs alongside another booster.** It captures everything except itself - which would include another booster's already-boosted output, boosting it a second time.
+So it refuses to start while another booster is playing, and while it runs, any other boost refuses to start.
 - **The booster will not boost an app it is running inside.** Per-app capture takes the target's whole process tree, so if you launch the booster *from* a program - a shell, a script, a terminal - and then boost that same program, it would capture its own boosted output, amplify it again, and run away into feedback at whatever the slider says.
 Double-clicking the exe is never affected, because its parent is Explorer.
 The case is detected before any audio starts and refused with an explanation; "Boost all audio" is immune either way, since it captures everything *except* the booster.
 - **Protected (DRM) audio paths** may deliver silence to the capture API; if an app produces silence when boosted, that is why.
 - **Anti-cheat safe by construction**: nothing is injected into any process - the audio is read through a public OS API, same as OBS.
 Games cannot tell the difference.
 - **Unsigned exe**: SmartScreen or an antivirus may warn on first run - expected for any home-built exe.
 The full source sits next to it, and `Build-Booster.cmd` reproduces the exe from that source using only Windows' own compiler.
 - **Hardware care**: 500% is about 14 dB over what the system normally allows.
 On laptop speakers at full device volume this can sound bad or, on cheap speakers, damage them over time.
 Prefer boosting quiet content rather than everything.
 Start low and only go higher if the source is actually quiet.
 Boosting all audio at a high slider is the most aggressive setting this tool has.
-- Windows 10 version 2004 (build 19041) or newer required.
+- Windows 10 version 2004 (build 19041) or newer required; runs as a 32-bit or a 64-bit process.

 ## Command line (for scripts; the window appears when run with no arguments)